My books, wherever they reach,

 – WORLDS OF SPIRIT

-The cycle of paintings Worlds is comprised of 20 works and belongs to the book Worlds of Spirit (Welten).
+The Worlds painting cycle consists of 20 works and is part of the book Worlds of Spirit (Welten).

-We do not have better pictures.
-However, the majority of the painting cycle Worlds can be printed in high quality, and even purchased as a replica from Kober-Verlag.
+We do not have better images available.
+However, most of the Worlds paintings can be purchased in high quality as art prints or even as replicas from Kober Publishing.

-In the Magische Blätter (source: November 2022, p.
-28ff) we learn from the Swedish Bô Yin Râ Foundation that the painting cycle Worlds was sold "around 1920" to Sweden.
-In spring 1952 they arrived in Switzerland, where they are to this day.
-In 1956, the 2nd edition of Worlds was published by Kober Publishing house with new illustrations.
-From the biographical data of the artist it can be concluded that he never saw the Worlds paintings again after the Görlitz exhibition in May 1921.
+As reported in Magische Blätter (November 2022, pp. 28ff), we learn from the Swedish Bô Yin Râ Foundation that all the Worlds paintings were sold to Sweden "around 1920".
+In the spring of 1952, they were transferred to Switzerland, where they remain to this day.
+In 1956, the second edition of Worlds of Spirit was published by Kober Verlag with new illustrations.
+Based on the artist’s biographical data, it can be concluded that he never saw the Worlds paintings again after the Görlitz exhibition in May 1921.

 * * *